 - Using past equipment failures to predict future equipment failures

-- Creating maintenance rules based on forecasted failure (e.g. we will replace an asset if it has a 75% chance of failing in the next 3 months)
+- Creating maintenance rules based on forecasted failure (e.g., replacing an asset if it has a 75% chance of failing in the next three months)

 - Setting specific KPIs (key point indicators) to monitor assets